thofisch/doc-api/docs/rest.md

 # REpresentational State Transfer (REST)

-{++

-## Why should I build RESTful APIs?

-REST imposes a couple of architectural constraints on your API design.

-Regard the REST constraints not as a limitation, but rather as a support for building great APIs, i.e. APIs that are simple, clear, clean and approachable.

-++}

 We will focus our discussion on REST.
 Especially on how to achieve a more RESTful web API, by leveraging the capabilities of HTTP.
 For more information about REST itself, please refer to the [Wikipedia article on REST](http://en.wikipedia.org/wiki/Representational_state_transfer) or [What is REST?](<https://www.restapitutorial.com/lessons/whatisrest.html>).

 Some of the aspects of designing RESTful web APIs include: